adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 	</figure>
 </div>

 Alternatively, we could create space *as* the label moves into position.
-But this causes the page to judder creating a disorientating experience as the user types the first character.
+But this causes the page to judder creating a disorientating experience as the user starts typing.

 ## 4. The animation is problematic

 Exusing the fact that web animations are often janky, they could be distracting and disorientating for users.
 Particularly for low confidence or visually-impaired users.
 And when zooming in, the label may disappear off screen.

-## 5. They have poor contrast and related issues
+## 5. They have poor contrast

 Like regular placeholder text, a floating label has low contrast to make it look different to a real value.
 Low contrast text is hard-to-read.